GriffinHines/RussianMangaReader/README.md

 # RussianMangaReader
+Chrome plugin.
 LINQ style highlighting and vocabulary for images